ccorcos/datalog-prototype/NOTES.md

 Binary search is fundamental to pretty much every database and allow for the retreival of information in `O(log n)` time.

 Most programmers are familiar with `CREATE INDEX` from SQL and know that it uses a binary tree under the hood, but a lot of programmers are unaware of composite indexes.
-A composite index is a binary tree index on more than one column -- think of it as a secondary column sort.
-For example `CREATE INDEX name_age ON people (name, age desc)` will create an ordered tree of people based on name and  everyone with the same name will be ordered by oldest-first.
+A composite index is a binary tree index on more than one column.
+For examplet sort, you might want to list names by last name, then first name, then oldest first.
+You could do this in SQL with `CREATE INDEX name_age_index ON people (first, last, age desc)`.
 This kind of thing is really useful when you have a lot of data and complex queries.

-When it comes to evaluating a query, we need 3 different indexes on our EAV tuples to efficiently evaluate any single query expression.
-Here they are:
+When it comes to evaluating a datalog query, we need 3 different composite indexes on our EAV tuples to efficiently evaluate any single query expression:

 - `EAV`